Davidj361/Overseer/README.md

 - Ubuntu 16.04 (Tested on)
 - Python 3.5.2
 - PyQt5
+- wmctrl (Needed for seeing what windows are open on the linux window manager)

 # To Run:
 Clone or download the repository.
 Rename and move the repository folder as however you like.